leapicard/DGINN/README.md

 The different output files obtained with this script can be used to generate figures similar to those exposed in the DGINN paper through the [Shiny app](https://leapicard.shinyapps.io/DGINN-visualization/), which documentation can be found on the [corresponding repository](https://github.com/leapicard/DGINN-visualization).

 ```
-python3 etc/parseResults.py -h
+python3 DGINN/etc/parseResults.py -h
-usage: etc/parseResults.py [-h] [-v] -in <filename>
+usage: DGINN/etc/parseResults.py [-h] [-v] -in <filename> [-o <path/to/directory>] [-pr <value>] [-pm <value>]
-                                      [-o <path/to/directory>]
-                                      [-pr <value>]

-This program outputs a summary of the results obtained through running DGINN
-on a list of genes of interest.
+This program outputs a summary of the results obtained through running DGINN on a list of genes of interest.

 optional arguments:
   -h, --help            show this help message and exit
-  -v, --version         display /home/lea/Documents/DGINN/etc/parseResults.py
-                        version number and exit
+  -v, --version         display DGINN/etc/parseResults.py version number and exit

 Mandatory input infos for running:
   -in <filename>, --inFile <filename>
-                        List of all the directories containing the results
-                        from DGINN analyses on different genes, and their
+                        List of all the directories containing the results from DGINN analyses on different genes, and their corresponding alignments.
-                        corresponding alignments.

 Optional input infos (default values):
   -o <path/to/directory>, --outdir <path/to/directory>
-                        folder for analysis results (path - by default output
-                        file will be saved in the incoming directory)
+                        folder for analysis results (path - by default output file will be saved in the incoming directory)
   -pr <value>, --postrate <value>
-                        folder for analysis results (path - by default output
-                        file will be saved in the incoming directory)
+                        Threshold posterior probability of omega>1 to admit positive selected sites.
+  -pm <value>, --pvmeme <value>
+                        Maximum p-value of PS site significance for MEME method.
 ```